-If a non-sociology statistics class is used, then an extra 300/400 level sociology class is required for a minimum total of 30 hours in sociology.
+If a non-Sociology statistics course is used, then an additional 300/400 level Sociology course is required to replace SY 304.

 SY 221 - Introduction to Sociology is a prerequisite introductory course that should be taken during the freshman or early sophomore year.
 It is strongly urged that SY 301 and SY 304 be taken before the scheduling of electives, as these courses will acquaint the student with skills and knowledge needed to read and understand the discipline.
 SY 427 is offered only in the Fall and should be scheduled no later than the fall semester of the senior year.
 SY 499 is offered only in the Spring and should be taken during the spring semester of the senior year.